 Quentin Prison.
 He began to serve his sentence on February 22, 1859

 and local residents quickly petitioned the Governor for a pardon,

-Henry had acted in
+claiming that Henry had acted in

 Among his comrades behind bars was

 Skinner, serving time for grand larceny, who would later be connected

 served time only until August 16, 1859 when he was released due to his

 tuberculosis and pressure on the Governor by the petition.

 City, to the bakery and became an avid customer to the many brothels